-Corporate income tax revenues are expected to decline by \$1.7 billion, or 5.7 per cent, to \$28.6 billion in 2010-11.
+Corporate income tax revenues are expected to decline by \$1.3 billion, or 4.4 per cent, to \$29.0 billion in 2010-11.
 This decrease reflects one-time payments and an accounting refinement that boosted revenues in 2009-10.
 Absent these factors, corporate income tax revenues would have been projected to grow in 2010-11 as the economy recovers.
 Annual growth in corporate income tax revenues is projected to average 6.3 per cent over the remainder of the projection period, reflecting growth in corporate profits and the closing of tax loopholes.

-Non-resident income tax revenues are expected to increase by 2.7 per cent to \$5.4 billion in 2010-11, reflecting a recovery in corporate profits, but dampened by the completion of the phase-out of the withholding tax on non-arm's length interest payments to the U.S. under the Fifth Protocol to the Canada-U.S. Tax Treaty.
-Non-resident income tax revenues are projected to grow at an average annual rate of 7.3 per cent over the remainder of the forecast period as the economy and, in particular, corporate profits recover.
+Non-resident income tax revenues are expected to be relatively flat in 2010-11, as the recovery in corporate profits is offset by the completion of the phase-out of the withholding tax on non-arm's length interest payments to the U.S. under the Fifth Protocol to the Canada-U.S. Tax Treaty.
+Non-resident income tax revenues are projected to grow at an average annual rate of 7.6 per cent over the remainder of the forecast period as the economy and, in particular, corporate profits recover.

-Goods and Services Tax (GST) revenues are projected to grow by 8.1 per cent in 2010-11, broadly in line with year-to-date results.
-Annual growth in GST revenues is projected to average 4.8 per cent over the remainder of the projection period, in line with growth in taxable consumption.
+Goods and Services Tax (GST) revenues are projected to grow by 7.5 per cent in 2010-11.
+Annual growth in GST revenues is projected to average 4.9 per cent over the remainder of the projection period, in line with growth in taxable consumption.

-Customs import duties are projected to be flat in 2010-11, reflecting tariff relief on manufacturing inputs and machinery and equipment announced in Budget 2010 and the new duty remission framework for certain imported ships announced on October 1, 2010.
-Over the remainder of the projection period, annual growth in customs import duties is projected to average 6.7 per cent, in line with projected growth in imports.
-Based on year-to-date results, other excise taxes and duties are projected to rise by 6.3 per cent to \$10.8 billion in 2010-11, and to remain close to that level over the projection period.
+Customs import duties are projected to increase by \$0.1 billion or 2.6 per cent in 2010-11, reflecting year-to-date results, which include tariff relief on manufacturing inputs and machinery and equipment announced in Budget 2010 and the new duty remission framework for certain imported ships announced on October 1, 2010.
+Over the remainder of the projection period, annual growth in customs import duties is projected to average 6.2 per cent, in line with projected growth in imports.
+Based on year-to-date results, other excise taxes and duties are projected to rise by 7.1 per cent to \$10.9 billion in 2010-11, and to remain close to that level over the projection period.